keisukeirie/Amazon_review_helpfulness_prediction/README.md

 Topic #10:
 product buy look item amazon use good like make purchase order review work return set say price quality time great

-The NMF result shows that NMF splits reviews by type of Home & Kitchen product that user reviewed (topic #1 through #9).
+The NMF result shows that NMF splits reviews by types of Home & Kitchen products that user reviewed (topic #1 through #9).
 The Topic #10 seems to be the NMF group for reviews with positive user sentiment and my models show that reviews that are highly correlated to this topic tend to be highly helpful reviews.